RUL 05.67.503 - College of Management Reappointment, Promotion and Tenure Standards and Procedures

 7. PROCEDURES

 7.1 During the process of recruiting new faculty before an employment contract is signed, the candidate, Department Head, and Dean shall discuss the responsibilities of the faculty member and the expectations and desired outcomes for reappointment, promotion and tenure along with the resources that will be provided.
 The employment contract should reflect these considerations.
-Early in the first semester, a new faculty member, in consultation with the Department Head and Dean, will develop an appropriate Statement of Mutual Expectations.
-Statements of Mutual Expectations are evolving and should be reviewed and updated periodically.
+Early in the first semester, a new faculty member, in consultation with the Department Head and Dean, will develop an appropriate Statement of Faculty Responsibility.
+Statement of Faculty Responsibilities are evolving and should be reviewed and updated periodically.
 They also should be signed by the faculty member, the Department Head, and the Dean.

 7.2 Faculty members with a record of exceptional performance may request consideration for promotion or tenure before the mandatory point.
-Prior to consideration by the appropriate Departmental Voting Faculty (DVF), the faculty member candidate, with the assistance of the Department Head, prepares a dossier as stipulated in NCSU REG05.20.20 - Reappointment, Promotion and Tenure Dossier Format Requirements.
-The DVF of each department shall meet the second Wednesday of November for RPT decisions.
+Prior to consideration by the appropriate Departmental Voting Faculty (DVF), the faculty member candidate, with the assistance of the Department Head, prepares a dossier as stipulated in NCSU REG05.20.20 – Reappointment, Promotion and Tenure Dossier Format Requirements.
+The DVF of each department shall meet the third or fourth Wednesday of October for RPT decisions.
+The department head shall set the date of the meeting at least 6 months prior and at that time notify all DVF of the date.
 Reminders of such meetings will be sent to all faculty at least 60 days in advance.

 7.3 Every effort should be made to ensure all DVF are in attendance at the meeting at which votes are taken.
 The department head will chair the meeting.